Holmes-Alan/Enhanced_PUFM/README.md

 For more information, please refer to [ [Grad-PU](https://github.com/yunhe20/Grad-PU) ]

 ## Quick Start
+We have provided a Google Colab file (PUFM++_test.ipynb) for quick demonstration.

-We have provided the pretrained models in this [[link](https://drive.google.com/file/d/1vjqawPpqCArqulmBK2kcdeeMQf_P-Bnk/view?usp=sharing)], so you can directly use them to reproduce the results.
+We provided the pretrained models in this [[link](https://drive.google.com/file/d/1vjqawPpqCArqulmBK2kcdeeMQf_P-Bnk/view?usp=sharing)], so you can directly use them to reproduce the results.

 * PU-GAN
 ```